 Polymer Day 2023 showcases interdisciplinary innovation

 Chemical “upcycling,” or converting plastics into higher-value products, to the left.
-Materials that repair damage and restore themselves, to the right.
+Materials that repair damage and restore themselves to the right.
 Straight ahead: fibers that can be woven into fabrics and used as microphones or loudspeakers.

 Polymers to proteins

 Another presenter interested in polymers and health science was Kayla Koch, a grad student in the University of Massachusetts Amherst’s Department of Polymer Science and Engineering.
-Koch is using polymers to mimic protein transduction domains, also known as cell-penetrating peptides, which can carry antibodies or proteins across the cell membrane into a cell, much like the mRNA vaccine against covid-19.
+Koch is using polymers to mimic protein transduction domains, also known as cell-penetrating peptides, which can carry antibodies or proteins across the cell membrane into a cell, much like the mRNA vaccine against Covid-19.
 The vaccine works by delivering mRNA into cells of the body.

 “The advantage of using polymers is you can easily tune them.
-If you wanted to modify the structure of a peptide, it’s a very laborious and taxing process,” said Koch.
+If you wanted to modify the structure of a peptide, it’s a very laborious and taxing process,” says Koch.
 “With polymer chemistry, you just put everything together and you go.”